-LBBC.ORG: The website was completely redesigned and relaunched in 2022.
-The site presents medical and psychosocial information that people rely on to help them understand their type of breast cancer, the impact it has on their lives and introduces them to the community that is available to support them.
+LBBC.ORG: The site presents medical and psychosocial information that people rely on to help them understand their type of breast cancer, the impact it has on their lives and introduces them to the community that is available to support them.
 The website contains a rich array of resources from written content to videos, to news and views about breast cancer.
 The website reflects LBBC's commitment to providing information and support to all people impacted by breast cancer, those diagnosed, their families and caregivers as well as healthcare providers.